Android File Transfer for Linux (and macOS!)

 open ~/Applications/android-file-transfer.app

-will install program into cmake prefix/bin directory (usually /usr/local/bin)
+sudo ninja install or sudo make install will install the program into the cmake prefix/bin directory (usually /usr/local/bin).

 mkdir ~/my-device